Home should be a refuge from the rest of the world. Especially during trying times. Sharing my top 7 ways to make home the best place to be.

 this post contains affiliate links, see disclosure here

+Do you ever ask yourself, how can I make my house a better place?
 As a stay at home/work from home mom for over 20 years, I’ve come to be somewhat of an expert in making home the best place to be.
-Including a husband also working from home for the past 13 years.
+Including a husband also working from home for the past 14 years.
 I love being at home and I have made it my goal to always make our home the one place we feel our best.

 Over the years I have come to realize there are ways to make being at home special.
 Considering the current situation we are in as a country and world, I thought now is the perfect time to share those ways here on the blog.